Kawhi Leonard, Paul George take control while Kings ‘take a licking’ in loss to Clippers

 Bagley had 20 points on 8-of-12 shooting with five rebounds, two assists and one blocked shot for the Kings (5-8), who have lost seven of nine since going 3-1 to start the season.

-“You can throw tables around or toss chairs,” Walton said.
-“None of that means anything.
-The fire within is where you build that desire to come out and do everything you can to stop people.
-That desire from within is where we, as a group, push ourselves out from where we are defensively.”

-Holmes had 17 points and five rebounds for the Kings.
+Holmes had 17 points and five rebounds.
 Barnes added 14 points, six rebounds and four assists.
 Metu came off the bench to post 10 points, eight rebounds and three assists in 18 minutes.

+Glenn Robinson III was asked if it’s up to the players or coaches to create a sense of defensive pride for a team that has allowed 131.7 points per game over the past seven games.

+“We’re professional athletes,” Robinson said.
+“We come in here and we play basketball every day for a living.
+If you’re depending on Luke to get you hyped, if you’re depending on Rico Hines to come in and yell at you and get you ready for the game and hyped, you shouldn’t be here.
+You shouldn’t be a professional basketball player.
+You get paid to do this job for a reason and we all know that.
+We have to be better.”

+Walton was asked if he’s seeing anger or frustration from his players.

+“It doesn’t matter to me what I see outwardly,” Walton said.
+“What we need to feel is fire from within, because you can throw tables around and toss chairs, but none of that means anything.
+The fire from within is where you build that desire to come out and give everything you have to stop people.
+That desire from within is where we, as a group, push ourselves out of where we’re at defensively and actually become a defensive team that cares about getting stops and values and looks forward to that part of the game.
+That’s where I hope the anger and frustration is.”

 The Kings were seeking their first home victory over the Clippers since March 19, 2013.
 That didn’t happen.
 The Clippers led by eight at the half and then blew the game open in the third quarter, blitzing the Kings with a 28-6 run to build up a 33-point lead.
-Things only got worse in the fourth quarter for the Kings, who shot 47.1% and made just 8 of 26 (.308) from 3-point range.
+Things only got worse in the fourth quarter for the Kings, who shot 47.1% and made 8 of 26 (.308) from 3-point range while the Clippers did whatever they wanted.

 “I told the guys afterwards, look, our effort so far this year has been pretty darn good,” Walton said.
 “Consistently, the effort has been there.
 There are a lot of really good teams we’ve played against and a lot of really good players we’ve gone against, but the effort has to be there for us.
 We’re not a team that’s built to not play with maximum effort, and when we don’t, which I don’t think we came out in the third quarter with, that’s what should happen to us.
 It is a privilege to be a part of this league.
 If you don’t give the proper respect and effort to the game, then you should take a licking like that.”